NCAR/cisl-visualization-gallery/README.md

 3. Clone this repository.
 For example, run `git clone https://github.com/NCAR/cisl-visualization-gallery.git` in your terminal.
 4. Navigate to the folder that you cloned the project into: `cd project-name`.
 5. Run the command `npm install` in your terminal to install all necessary dependencies.
+6. Run the command `npm run build` in your terminal to create a build directory and index pages for the search functionality.
-6. Run the command `npm run dev` in your terminal in order to start the local server.
+7. Run the command `npm run dev` in your terminal in order to start the local server.
-7. You should see a message in the terminal that the site is now running at a link, likely http://localhost:4321/cisl-visualization-gallery.
+8. You should see a message in the terminal that the site is now running at a link, likely http://localhost:4321/cisl-visualization-gallery.
 Open this link in a web browser.
-8. You can now see any local edits you make to the site in live time.
+9. You can now see any local edits you make to the site in live time.

 # Project Structure